boydjc/TDACPP/README.md

 # TDACPP

-A class for interacting with TD Ameritrades API
+A C++ class for interacting with TD Ameritrades API

 ## Table of Contents
 <a href="#getting-started">Getting Started</a><br>